ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

     │   ├── external       <- Data from third party sources.
     │   ├── final          <- Data that has been analyzed.
     │   ├── processed      <- Cleaned and processed data ready to be analyzed.
-    │   ├── final          <- Intermediate data that has been transformed.
-    │   ├── processed      <- Clean and processed data ready to be analyzed.
     │   └── raw            <- The original, immutable data dump.
     │
     │